-Natural resources are becoming scarcer and are deteriorating while the demand rises.
+Natural resources are becoming scarcer and are deteriorating while demand rises.
 We are designing and implementing innovative solutions to take on the four major challenges of the resource revolution: developing access to the resources, protecting these resources, optimizing their use and producing new ones.
-This is how SUEZ is helping to secure the resources essential to our future.
+This is how we're helping to secure the resources essential to our future.

 We are developing access to resources for everyone

-The question of resource availability is vital.
-We must supply the maximum number of people with access to drinking water of the highest quality and at a fair price.
-We must also optimize the collection and recovery of our waste so that it becomes a source of new resources to recycle or recover.
+The question of resources availability is vital.
+We must supply the highest number of people with drinking water of high quality at a fair price.
+We must also optimize the collection and recovery of waste so it can become a source of new resources to recycle and recover.

 m³ of drinking water produced worldwide

-people do not have access to drinking water
+people do not have access to clean drinking water

-With less than 600 m³ of water per inhabitant per year, Algeria is considered one of the poorest countries in terms of water resources.
-Thanks to the creation of the Algiers water and sanitation utility (Société des Eaux et d'Assainissement d'Alger (SEAAL) in 2006, part of a public-private partnership with SUEZ, residents of Algiers can now enjoy a 24/7 water supply and a better wastewater treatment system.
+With less than 600 m³ of water per inhabitant, per year, Algeria is considered one of the poorest countries when it comes to water resources.
+With the creation of the Algiers water and sanitation utility (Société des Eaux et d'Assainissement d'Alger (SEAAL) in 2006, part of a public-private partnership with SUEZ, residents of the city of Algiers can now enjoy a 24/7 water supply and a better wastewater treatment system.

 Smart technologies developed by SUEZ can monitor the traceability of waste in every household.
 Residents are invoiced according to the volume of waste they produce and the number of waste collections from their homes.
 This incentive-based pricing system encourages households to sort their recoverable waste better and therefore taps into the potential of new resources.

 By protecting natural resources, we are guaranteeing the quality of our environment and our resources in the future.
-Cities and industries are becoming increasingly concerned about reducing the environmental impact of their activities.
-We are helping them to improve the quality of their discharge, recover their sludge into energy, reduce their CO2 emissions, decontaminate soils and promote biodiversity.
+Cities and industry are becoming increasingly concerned about reducing their activity's environmental impact.
+We're helping them to improve the quality of their discharge, recover their sludge into energy, reduce their CO2 emissions, decontaminate soils and promote biodiversity.

 m3 of wastewater biologically treated every year